 In arriving at its opinion, Evercore did not attribute any particular weight to any particular analysis or factor considered by it, but rather made qualitative judgments as to the significance and relevance of each analysis and factor.
 Several analytical methodologies were employed by Evercore in its analyses, and no one single method of analysis should be regarded as determinative of the overall conclusion reached by Evercore.
 Each analytical technique has inherent strengths and weaknesses, and the nature of the available information may further affect the significance of particular techniques.
 Accordingly, Evercore believes that its analyses must be considered as a whole and that selecting portions of its analyses and of the factors considered by it, without considering all analyses and factors in their entirety, could create a misleading or incomplete view of the evaluation process underlying its opinion.
-The conclusion reached by Evercore, therefore, is based on the application of Evercore's experience and judgment to all analyses and factors considered by Evercore, taken as a whole.
+The conclusion reached by Evercore, taken as a whole.

 Evercore was not asked to pass upon, and expressed no opinion with respect to, any matter other than the fairness of the Exchange Ratio provided for pursuant to the merger agreement, from a financial point of view, to the Transocean Partners Public Unitholders.
 Evercore did not express any view on, and its opinion does not address, the fairness of the merger to any other persons or the holders of any securities, creditors or other constituencies of Transocean or Transocean Partners, nor any view as to the fairness of the amount or nature of any compensation to be paid or payable to any of the officers, directors or employees of Transocean or Transocean Partners or any of the other parties to the merger agreement or any affiliates thereof or any classes of such persons, whether relative to the Exchange Ratio or otherwise.
-Evercore assumed that any modification to the structure of the merger would not vary in any respect material to its analysis.
-Evercore's opinion does not address the relative merits of the merger as compared to other business or financial strategies that might have been available to Transocean Partners, nor does it address the underlying business decision of Transocean Partners to engage in the merger.
-Evercore's opinion did not constitute a recommendation to the unitholders of Transocean Partners or to any other persons in respect of the merger.
+Evercore assumed that any modification to the structure of the merger as compared to other business or financial strategies that might have been available to Transocean Partners, nor does it address the underlying business decision of Transocean Partners or to any other persons in respect of the merger.
 Evercore expressed no opinion therein as to the price at which Transocean Partners common units or Transocean shares would trade at any time.
-Evercore is not legal, regulatory, accounting or tax experts and assumed the accuracy and completeness of assessments by the management of Transocean, Transocean Partners and their advisors with respect to legal, regulatory, accounting and tax matters.
+Evercore is not legal, regulatory, accounting or tax experts and assumed the accuracy and completeness of assessments by the management of Transocean Partners and their advisors with respect to legal, regulatory, accounting and tax matters.